 “Okay,” Monica said.

-Monica pull over in front of a dilapidated house.
+Monica pulled over in front of a dilapidated house.

 “I’ll be back in a few minutes,” Martha said as she got out of the car.
-But she returned five minutes later.
+She returned five minutes later.

 “What was that about?”
 Monica asked.

 “I meant to say Rob.”